theimowski/master-thesis/docs/section-paradigms.md

 Because of their nature, which was based on giving low level commands to the processor, machine languages became the precursors of imperative programming.
 Building complex systems with machine code usually resulted in enormous code bases, which turned out to be painful to maintain.

-That is why in the late 50s and in the beginning of 60s higher level languages were introduced, such as FORTRAN, ALGOL, COBOL and BASIC, all of which can be considered imperative.
+That is why in the late 50s and in the beginning of 60s one level higher languages were introduced, such as FORTRAN, ALGOL, COBOL and BASIC, all of which can be considered imperative.
 They aimed to reduce the cost of code maintainability in comparison to machine languages by abstracting set of machine code instructions with more human-readable statements.

 In 70s, languages like Pascal or C were created.